 The beaches of Puerto Vallarta beckon – come and see them for yourself!

-Contact our concierge, Patty, to organize your South Shore adventure.
-She can recommend the best boat for you, make your dining reservations or organize a picnic lunch.
-You can reach her at firstname.lastname@example.org or +(52) 1 322 245 1673.
+Contact our concierge guide to organize your South Shore adventure.
+They can recommend the best boat for you, make your dining reservations or organize a picnic lunch.
+You can reach them at firstname.lastname@example.org.

 Desiree Bilon is a writer, translator, and a surf tour guide.
 After traveling and living abroad on four continents she now calls Mexico home.